esden/1bitsy-bmpm-exercises/class-1/README.md

+# Class 1 - First Steps

-## Follow the instructions here to learn the basics of using Black Magic Probe and GDB.
+Follow the instructions here to learn the basics of using Black Magic Probe and GDB.

-Clone libopencm3 first, to somewhere convenient.
+Note: We assume you already have [gcc-arm-embedded](https://launchpad.net/gcc-arm-embedded) and some form of a [GIT](https://git-scm.com/) client installed on your computer.

+## How it all works.

+We are starting with setting up our environment and uploading our first small program.
+Follow the following few steps:

+Clone [libopencm3](https://github.com/libopencm3/libopencm3) into a convenient location.
 ```
 git clone https://github.com/libopencm3/libopencm3.git
 ```

-And compile the needed STM32F4 hardware library:
+Compile the needed STM32F4 hardware library:
 ```
 cd libopencm3
 make lib TARGETS=stm32/f4 # this will limit the compilation to only the one library type we need